jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 # Testing and Debugging

 _Testing can show the presence of bugs, but not their absence!_ — Edsger W. Dijkstra

+_Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code._ — Dan Salomon

 _If debugging is the process of removing software bugs, then programming must be the process of putting them in._ ― Edsger W. Dijkstra